Eritrea profile - Media

 Eritrea is the only African country to have no privately-owned news media.
 The state of media freedom has been described as "scandalous" by watchdog Reporters Without Borders (RSF).

-There were just under 284,000 internet users by December 2011 (Internetworldstats).
+There were around 377,000 internet users (6 per cent of the population) by December 2013, according to Internetworldstats website.
 RSF says while there is no widespread filtering, some diaspora websites have been blocked.
 Bloggers and other web users have been threatened.

 - Hadas Eritrea - government-owned, published three days a week